');

 About Ames, IA

-Ames is a mid-sized city in Iowa with a population of 66,112 residents.
-The median household income is $60,102 per year, which is near the national average.
-The median age in Ames is 23.3 years.
+Ames is a mid-sized city located in Iowa with a population of 66,112 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $60,102 per year, which is 20% below the national median of $75,149.
+The median age of 23.3 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Ames Ranks in Iowa